regevbr/yeoman-automation-adapter/README.md

 Examples
 ---------
-Please see examples dir for fully automated example
+Please see examples dir for fully automated examples